 Your agent can help you avoid situations where a seller is not able, or unwilling to negotiate repair work by asking them a few questions, again, questions a listing agent cannot tell you directly.
 But you can save yourself a lot of time, money and disappointment if you discover and potential ‘red flags’ before you make an offer on a property and tie up your earnest deposit money.
 There could be multiple things seller’s try to hide.

 4. What updates were made to the property

 Finding out about the updates to a home is also a critical issue.
 Most of the time, the listing agent will have a list of all the updates.
 There are occasions however, where a seller has made updates and may have tried to cut costs and didn’t get a permit for the work.
-If there have been and electrical, plumbing, heating, structural or other improvements, have your agent get a copy of the receipts.
-Often if a lot of work has been done to a home, there will stickers you can see for yourself, (on the electrical panel, furnace…) but you don’t want to find out at the inspection that the the seller had a ‘friend’ who is a handyman, do extensive plumbing work., right?
+If there have been any electrical, plumbing, heating, structural or other improvements, have your agent get a copy of the receipts.
+Often, if a lot of work has been done to a home, there will be ‘stickers’ from the furnace, electrical or mechanical ‘city inspectors’.
+These were ‘required’ when the permit was pulled – to come check the job when it is completed.
+Many times you can see them for yourself, (on the electrical panel, furnace…).
+What you don’t want to find out at the inspection, is that the the seller, had a ‘friend’ who is a handyman, do extensive plumbing work, right?
 So ask your agent which of the home improvements made to the property required a permit.